justincredible/Demos/README.md

 ## Polygons

-These are regular polygons with unit length.
+Regular polygons with unit length.
+The faces of the polyhedra.

 ### Triangle